silicon-vlsi/project2020/README.md

 ```

 # NGSpice
 [NGSpice] is a open source spice simulator for electric and electronic circuits.
-After cloning this repo, a precompiled version (compiled in 64-bit LXLE/Ubuntu) will be available in `<PATH-TO-REPO>/project2020/eda/ngspice-32`
+After cloning this repo, a precompiled version (compiled in 64-bit LXLE/Ubuntu) will be available in `<PATH-TO-REPO>/project2020/eda/ngspice-32`.
+Add the following environment variables

 # OpenRAM
 [OpenRAM] is an award winning open-source Python framework to create the layout, netlists, timing and power models, placement and routing models, and other views necessary to use SRAMs in ASIC design.